Ladder99/ladder99/services/agent/styles/README.md

 Adapted for Ladder99 from https://github.com/TrakHound/MTConnect-Agent-Stylesheet.

+To keep up-to-date with MTConnect standard, change the version in the xsl:stylesheet element in Devices.xsl and Streams.xsl.

+Note: Changes should be made to BOTH Devices.xsl and Streams.xsl, where applicable.

+The MTConnect cppagent doesn't seem to allow using subfolders in the styles folder, so keep it flat.

+## About

 XML Stylesheet for MTConnect Agents using [Bootstrap](http://getbootstrap.com/).
 This provides a better appearance than the default stylesheet and also adds the ability to switch between Probe, Current, and Sample requests.

-## About

 ### File Size